pmeulen/ansible-tools/README.md

 - handlers/\<role name\>.yml

 ## About the group_vars directory
-You may expect there to be a top level _group_vars_ directory next to your _role_ directory.
+You might expect there to be a top level _group_vars_ directory next to your _role_ directory.
 There is none, and when you add it, you will find that it is not used.
 This is because _group_vars_ (and _host_vars_) directories are resolved relative to the _inventory_ directory.